 University has relevant material resources.
 University has library equipped with all modern electronic resources and bases in which students can have access to all electronic library and also books in law.
-During
+During checking syllabuses randomly was selected 10 books from different courses.
+All of them were found in library.
+E-books are located on electronic portal of the University and is accessible for the students.

 University is equipped with modern technologies.
 Every classroom has the computer and projector.
 University has the computer class on the first floor were the exams are held.
-Also students can use this computer class during the learning process.
-University has the access to the EBSCO scientific base which is actively used by the students and academic staff.
-With this base they have opportunity to introduce and use scientific literature.
-But in spite of that in the MA thesis no evidence of using this electronic base was detected.
+Also, students can use this computer class during the learning process.
+University has the access to the EBSCO scientific base, which is actively used by the students and academic staff.
+With this base, they have opportunity to introduce and use scientific literature.
+But, in spite of that in the MA thesis no evidence of using this electronic base was detected.

 During the site visit group randomly checked the MA thesis.
 So we can notice that the English language literature was used poorly despite of having scientific bases in the library which is accessible for the students.
-In many thesis international literature was not used at all.
+In many Master thesis international literature was not used at all.
 During the interview with the students, it was mentioned that the main reason was poor knowledge of English so they have small chance t be introduced to the foreign literature.

 To increase and improve the approach of internationalisation and international relationships teaching of English is very important.
 One of the admission preconditions on MA programme is successfully passing the exam in English.
-But once again we should mention that students did not have proper knowledge in English.
+But once again, we should mention that students did not have proper knowledge in English.

 To increase and improve the approach of internationalisation and international relationships teaching of English is very important.
 Also, no English language courses or course of professional English are included in the programme.
-After interviews with the students and graduates we discovered that teaching English is not enough.
+After interviews with the students and graduates, we discovered that teaching English is not enough.
 This situation reduces the opportunity for the students to take part in exchange programmes and to use foreign materials while preparing the scientific research articles.
-Looking through the CVs of academic staff we found out that they are not participating in different seminars and conference as they should be.
-Only few of them attend trainings, seminars or conferences which are organised outside the University.
+Looking through the CVs of academic staff, we found out that they are not participating in different seminars and conference, as they should be.
+Only few of them attend trainings, seminars or conferences, which are organised outside the University.
 University does not care or support professional growth or development of the staff.